Conditional expressions and related command-line options (--define, --conditionals)

 • Or to define FPC macros values at command-line.

---conditionals CONDITIONALS-FILE option (short form is -d CONDITIONALS-FILE) adds the defines specified in a file CONDITIONALS-FILE to the list of conditional directives that are present whenever parsing a unit is started.
-The file must contain one conditional per line, without any comments.
+--conditionals SYMBOLS-FILE option (short form -d SYMBOLS-FILE) adds the symbols specified in a file SYMBOLS-FILE to the list of conditional symbols defined.
+The file must contain one symbol per line, without any comments.

 Examples: